aldob/mProfile/README.md

 Mprofiles are comparitively very lightweight and do not expand with increasing alignment file size.
 They provide per-nucloetide mutation rates (% of reads) in a table that makes plotting and further analysis simple and fast!

 Also able to calculate the differential between a treated(-i) and a control(-c) sample (either in mpileup or mprofile format).
-NOTE: To calculate the differential the mpileups must be created using the argument -aa to ensure they all report the exact same coordinates.

 #### Arguments
-    mprofile callMUT -i <input> -o <output>
+    callMUT -i input.mpileup -o output.mprofile

     Required arguments:
-      --input -i INPUT
+      --input INPUT, -i INPUT
-                        Input mpileup/mprofile to process
+                            Input mpileup or mprofile to process.
-      --output -o OUTPUT
+      --output OUTPUT, -o OUTPUT
-                        Output mprofile
+                            Output mprofile.

     Additional arguments:
-      --indelcut -ic [INDELCUT]
+      --indelcut [INDELCUT], -ic [INDELCUT]
-                        Minimum rate (% of reads) for an indel to be reported, default=1
+                            Minimum rate for an indel's sequence to be reported, default=1, If 'NA', no cutoff will be applied.
-                        If 'NA', no cutoff will be applied --control -c CONTROL
+      --control CONTROL, -c CONTROL
-                        mpileup/mprofile to normalise to (e.g. untreated)
+                            mpileup/mprofile to normalise to (e.g. untreated).
-      --preproc -pp PREPROC
-                        Specifies input files are mprofiles, not mpileups (requires --control to be set)
+      --preproc, -pp        Specifies input files are mprofiles, not mpileups (requires --control to be set).
+      --quiet QUIET, -q QUIET
+                            Removes all messages.
       --help -h HELP
                         show this help message and exit

     Example:
-      mprofile callMUT -i treated.mpileup -c untreated.mpileup -o treated.mprofile -ic 0.001
+      callMUT -i treated.mpileup -c untreated.mpileup -o treated.mprofile -ic 0.001

 <br>

 #### Example .mprofile table
+IMPORTANT: callMUT requires that samtools mpileup is run using the -aa command and with the same bed file for every condition being compared!
+This ensures that all mpileups have the same length and report the same nucleotides.

+callMUT accepts the standard output format of samtools mpileup and the default output is a tab seperated table that reports every nucleotide in the mpileup input, the readcount and all the mutation rates at that nucleotide.

-With -ic NA set, all indels found in the input file will be reported in the Common.Indels column.
+With -ic NA set, all indels found in the input file will be reported in the Common.Indels column. <br>
+These are reported as a comma seperated list of all indels for that nucleotide position in the format "indel sequence:indel rate". <br>
+Example: -5ATTAT:0.012 means the following five nucleotides ATTAT are deleted at a rate of 0.012%

 Chromosome|Coordinate|Ref.Base|Readcount|A.Mutations|T.Mutations|G.Mutations|C.Mutations|Transitions|Transversions|Total.SNVs|Insertions|Deletions|Common.Indels
 ----------|----------|--------|---------|------|------|------|------|-----------|-------------|----------|----------|---------|-------------